gcanti/monocle-ts/docs/modules/index.ts.md

 modify(f: (a: A) => A): (s: S) => S { ... }
 ```

+Added in v1.0.0

 ## asOptional (method)

-view a Lens as a Optional
+view a `Lens` as a Optional

 **Signature**